Germany: Identitarian movement classified as far-right extremist | DW | 11.07.2019

 The pan-European movement of young nationalists originated in France and sees its main purpose as defending Europe's "identity" from Islamization.
 Unlike many other far-right groups, Identitarians reject all association with the Third Reich or National Socialism.

-In a statement, the BfV said the movement "ultimately aims to exclude people of non-European origin from democratic participation and to discriminate against them in a way that infringes their human dignity."
+However, the BfV said in a statement that the movement "ultimately aims to exclude people of non-European origin from democratic participation and to discriminate against them in a way that infringes their human dignity."

 "These verbal fire-raisers question people's equality and dignity, they speak of foreign infiltration, boost their own identity to denigrate others and stoke hostile feelings towards perceived enemies," said BfV President Thomas Haldenwang.